French literature

 Exile

-The government grants him exile.
-He left for England, learned the language and became enthusiastic about a country that he considered much more advanced than France in terms of morals and government.
-He eventually returned to France and met Madame du Châtelet, a woman of science and strong character who was to be the love of his life.
-Together, at the castle of Cirey, they studied, wrote, and acted.
-She taught him a rigorous way of thinking that he sometimes lacked.
-At war with the Church -and all revealed religions-, he operated cautiously and disavowed most of his polemical writings as he published them.
-Madame du Châtelet dies in childbirth in 1749.
-A terrible grief for Voltaire.
+The government granted him exile.
+He departed for England, learned the language, and became enthralled by a country he regarded as far more advanced than France in terms of morals and government.
+Eventually, he returned to France and met Madame du Châtelet, a woman of science and strong character who would become the great love of his life.
+Together, at the Château de Cirey, they studied, wrote, and performed.
+She taught him a rigor and discipline in thinking that he had sometimes lacked.
+At war with the Church — and with all revealed religions — he acted cautiously, often disavowing his more polemical writings even as they appeared.
+In 1749, Madame du Châtelet died in childbirth, leaving Voltaire overwhelmed with grief.

 At Frederick II's house